Netherlands

 • if the wage report reveals an unjustified difference of at least 5% in the average wage of female and male employees performing equal (or equivalent) work, and this difference is not rectified within six months of submitting the report, employers are required to conduct a wage evaluation together with employee representatives

-• employers should determine what is meant by “equal employment” based on objective and gender-neutral criteria: skills, efforts, responsibilities and working conditions of employees
+• employers should determine what is meant by work of equal value based on objective and gender-neutral criteria: skills, efforts, responsibilities and working conditions of employees

 The Dutch Government intends to give the Works Council or Trade Unions (if involved) an important role in this process (including information and consent rights).